New ‘Attack On Titan 2’ Trailer Shows Off Brutal Gameplay On Nintendo Switch

 The pre-order bonuses are the same when reserving either the Standard or the Digital Deluxe version.
 However, the bonuses do differ when getting Attack on Titan 2 for the PlayStation, as the costume pack only comes with six of the aforementioned costumes (Reiner and Bertholdt are not included).
 However, players do get a set of six PSN Avatars as an added perk.

 On Steam, four of the costumes are being gifted with the game if purchased during the game’s first month on the store.
-This “Plain Clothes” four pack includes Eren, Armin, Mikasa, and Levi.
+This “Plain Clothes” four-pack includes Eren, Armin, Mikasa, and Levi.
 This same pack is being offered with all digital purchases for anyone who misses the pre-order opportunity on Switch, PS4, and Xbox One as well.

 To see the gameplay footage of Attack on Titan 2 on the Nintendo Switch for yourself, check out the trailer below.
 (Be advised the footage does not pull any punches, considering the game is anticipated to have a Mature rating per the ESRB.)